heidi-holappa/tira-labra-2022/documentation/testing-documentation.md

 # Testing documentation
-The application has automated unittests and a functionalities that allow user to create test material and run an extended test-set on selected materials.
+The application has automated unittests and a functionalities that allow user to create test and analysis material and run an extended test/analysis-set on selected materials.

 ## Automated tests
-The automated tests are also divided into two categories.
-Lighter tests are ran every time the application is launched.
-These test that the basic functionalities of the application run correctly.
+The automated tests are divided into two categories.
+Lighter tests are run every time the application is launched.
+These tests ensure that the basic functionalities of the application run correctly.
 If any of the tests fail, the application won't start.
 These tests include (but are not limited to):

 | Package | Class | Test | Notes |
 | -------- | -------- | -------- | -------- |